MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/storage-performance-analysis.md

 ## I/O analysis findings

-Based on its analysis of performance metrics, I/O analysis determines that there's:
+Based on its analysis of performance metrics for the last 24 hours, I/O analysis determines that there's:
 - No throttling
 - VM level I/O throttling
 - Disk level I/O throttling